enormandeau/gawn/README.md

 **GAWN** is a genome annotation pipeline that uses an assembled transcriptome, either from the same or a related species, to create evidence-based annotation.
 Its primary goal is to provide good enough genome annotation rapidly.

-**GAWN** annotates the transcriptome using Swissprot, maps it on the genome with GMAP, and adds UTR-3 and UTR-5 annotations with TransDecoder and Cufflinks.
+It annotates the transcriptome using Swissprot, maps it on the genome with GMAP, and adds UTR-3 and UTR-5 annotations with TransDecoder and Cufflinks.
 The result files are:

 - A GFF3 annotation file
 - A transcript annotation CSV table